New Orleans Car Accident Kills Two, Injures Seven Near Mardi Gras Parade

 — Christina Watkins (@CWatkinsWDSU) March 3, 2019

 Two people were killed in the crash.
-EMS spokesman Jonathan Fourcade said would say only that the two fatalities were a man and a woman, both “about 30 years old.”
-Five others were taken to a nearby hospital: a 56-year-old man, two 28-year-old women, a 62-year-old man and a 53-year-old woman.
+EMS spokesman Jonathan Fourcade only confirmed that the two victims were a man and a woman, both “about 30 years old.”
+Five others were taken to a nearby hospital: a 56-year-old man, two 28-year-old women, a 62-year-old man, and a 53-year-old woman.
 One other person, a 65-year-old man, declined medical treatment, while another, though uninjured, drove to the hospital himself “out of an abundance of caution.”

-Three of the victims were reported by the Times Picayune to be in critical condition.
+As reported by The Times-Picayune, three of the victims are said to be in critical condition.

-Police described the scene as stretching for several blocks, with maimed bicycles strewn this way and that.
-The two victims who died were thrown 200 feet away from the scene of the initial impact, and so strongly did Taylor’s car allegedly strike the median strip that it was turned around to face the opposite direction.
+Police described the scene as stretching for several blocks, with maimed bicycles strewn about.
+The two victims who died were thrown 200 feet away from the scene of the initial impact.
+Taylor’s car apparently struck the median strip so hard that it was turned around, facing the opposite direction.

-Though Mardi Gras brings tens, if not hundreds, of thousands of visitors to the Southern city, many of them under the influence of alcohol, injuries and accidents are surprisingly rare.
-However, according to KMDL-Radio, the most common Mardi Gras-related injury is minor eye injuries, suffered by people who were injured by flying beads and trinkets thrown from parade floats.
+Although Mardi Gras brings tens — if not hundreds — of thousands of visitors to the Southern city, injuries and accidents are surprisingly rare, despite the widespread consumption of alcohol during the festivities.
+However, according to KMDL-Radio, the most common Mardi Gras-related mishaps are minor eye injuries, suffered by those injured by flying beads and trinkets thrown from parade floats.